abormate/learnspace-devops-thingamajig/multi-cloud-projects/google-cloud-platform/cloud-engineer-learnspace/cloud-lecture-notes-skills/deploy-implement-solutions-for-client.md

 if there's a specific software stack you need to support on your Compute Engine instances.
 With Cloud Marketplace, you don't have to reinvent the wheel and can have a development or production framework up and running in no time.

 A common dev op's practice is to deploy your infrastructure in a declarative way, and source control your configuration files.
 Deploying resources via infrastructure as code reduces human error, and speeds up resource allocation.

+Knowing how to do this in the context of your role as an associate cloud engineer is yet another tool you have at your disposal.
+As I review, here are Cymbal Superstore's proposed solutions.